Arsenal search for a striker as Championship clubs seal deadline day deals

 The 27-year-old has fallen out of favour at Old Trafford since new manager Ruben Amorim took charge in November and not played any first-team football since December 12.

-Another striker expected to be on the move on Monday is Brighton’s Evan Ferguson, who appears to be closing in on a loan switch to West Ham.
+Another striker who completed a move on Monday was Brighton’s Evan Ferguson, who has teamed back up with former Brighton boss Graham Potter, on loan at West Ham until the end of the season.

-Brighton have already made one deadline-day move and it is one for the future, signing Stefanos Tzimas from Bundesliga 2 side FC Nuremburg for a reported £20million.
+Brighton have made a deadline-day move and it is one for the future, signing Stefanos Tzimas from Bundesliga 2 side FC Nuremburg for a reported £20million.
 The 19-year-old forward will remain with the German club on loan for the rest of the season.

 Premier League champions Manchester City have been unusually active in the market this month and may not yet be finished.